Ocean fertilization: Approaches

-"Ocean fertilisation options are only worthwhile if sustained on a millennial timescale and phosphorus addition may have greater long-term potential than iron or nitrogen fertilisation."
 Phytoplankton require a variety of nutrients.
 These include macronutrients such as nitrate and phosphate (in relatively high concentrations) and micronutrients such as iron and zinc (in much smaller quantities).
 Nutrient requirements vary across phylogenetic groups (e.g., diatoms require silicon) but may not individually limit total biomass production.
 Co-limitation (among multiple nutrients) may also mean that one nutrient can partially compensate for a shortage of another.
 Silicon does not affect total production, but can change the timing and community structure with follow-on effects on remineralization times and subsequent mesopelagic nutrient vertical distribution.

 High-nutrient, low-chlorophyll (HNLC) waters occupy the oceans' subtropical gyre systems, approximately 40 per cent of the surface, where wind-driven downwelling and a strong thermocline impede nutrient resupply from deeper water.
 Nitrogen fixation by cyanobacteria provides a major source of N. In effect, it ultimately prevents the ocean from losing the N required for photosynthesis.
 Phosphorus has no substantial supply route, making it the ultimate limiting macronutrient.
 The sources that fuel primary production are deep water stocks and runoff or dust-based.

 Iron

 Phosphorus

 In the very long term, phosphorus "is often considered to be the ultimate limiting macronutrient in marine ecosystems" and has a slow natural cycle.
 Where phosphate is the limiting nutrient in the photic zone, addition of phosphate is expected to increase primary phytoplankton production.
-This technique can give 0.83W/m2 of globally averaged negative forcing, which is sufficient to reverse the warming effect of about half the current levels of anthropogenic CO_{2} emissions.
+This technique can give 0.83 W/m2 of globally averaged negative forcing, which is sufficient to reverse the warming effect of about half the current levels of anthropogenic CO_{2} emissions.
 One water-soluble fertilizer is diammonium phosphate (DAP), (NH_{4})_{2}HPO_{4}, that as of 2008 had a market price of 1700/tonne−1 of phosphorus.
 Using that price and the C : P Redfield ratio of 106 : 1 produces a sequestration cost (excluding preparation and injection costs) of some $45 /tonne of carbon (2008), substantially less than the trading price for carbon emissions.